BojanKr/ssn/README.md

 Download the latest version here: http://meme-suite.org/doc/download.html Move the unzip version of "meme-5.2.0" under the folder /tools Follow the instructions for a quick install here: http://meme-suite.org/doc/install.html?man_type=web
-- Cluster-one, is a graph clustering algorithm, allowing here to generate overlapping clusters.
+- ClusterOne, is a graph clustering algorithm, allowing here to generate overlapping clusters.
 You can download the ".jar" under the section "Download"
 here: https://www.paccanarolab.org/cluster-one/